 - Summary: A strong concluding statement that is going to explain your given points briefly.

-After creating a proper outline then writing out your main points and collecting evidence to support your idea, it is time to start writing your paper.
+When you have created a proper outline, listed your main points, and collected evidence to support your idea - it is time to start writing your paper.
 A lot of people choose to come up with a title before the writing process as it helps set a mood for the work.
 Others prefer writing first and then creating a title based on the written information.

 The second option is more suitable for writing narrative or descriptive essays as the title’s meaning could be abstract.
 However, when it comes to expository and persuasive papers, it is important to set a specific essay title and follow it along.